powerjg/learning_gem5/thoughts.rst

     #.
 Writing a new protocol
     #.
 Debugging a protocol
     #.
 Extending the SLICC language
 #.
+Full system simulation
+    #.
+Introduction
+    #.
+Simple FS config file
+    #.
+Building a kernel for gem5 (on my website, but not here)
+    #.
+Building a disk image for gem5 (ditto)
+    #.
+ARM simulation (to do)
+    #.
+More on X86 simulation (to do)
+#.
+Advanced gem5 usage (to do)
+    #.
+Checkpoint creation and restoring
+    #.
+ISA language
+    #.
+Using m5ops
+    #.
+Using traces
+#.
+An overview of common SimObjects (to do)
+    #.
+CPUs
+        #.
+CPU models
+        #.
+Dynamically switching CPUs
+    #.
+Classic memory system
+        #.
+Random note: All controllers that issue coherent requests are required to have a cache attached to them.
+For instance, you have to have a cache on the IOBus or else there are weird errors.
+    #.
+System
+#.
 External projects and gem5
     #.
 Power models
     #.
 GPU models